isaqb-org/glossary/manuscript/3-terms-M-Z.md

 to improve object-oriented programming and design.
 The principles make it more likely that a developer will write code that is easy to maintain and extend over time.

 For some additional sources, see [Martin-SOLID](#ref-martin-solid).

+{#term-stable-abstractions-principle}
+### Stable Abstractions Principle

+A fundamental heuristic for designing the large-scale structure of object-oriented software systems (also see [Package Principles](#term-package-principles)).

+Category: Design-Principle

+{#term-stable-dependencies-principle}
+### Stable Dependencies Principle

+A fundamental heuristic for designing the large-scale structure of object-oriented software systems (also see [Package Principles](#term-package-principles)).

+Category: Design-Principle

 {#term-stakeholder}
 ### Stakeholder